franTarkenton/BCGeocoder/readme.md

   - A stand along tool that would allow anyone to run the geocoder.
 This version would be totally independent of arcgis.

-The focus of this project initially be primarily with the construction of a python api that brokers the communication between strngs that are to be geocoded and the results of the submitting those results to a geocoder.
+The focus of this project initially will primarily be with the construction of a python api that brokers the communication between address strings that are to be geocoded and the locations that the geocoder returns for those strings.

 ## BC Geocoding API